Skip to main content

 Scottsdale, Arizona · FDIC Cert #29087

-Southwest Heritage Bank is an FDIC-insured bank (Certificate #29087) with $918M in total assets and $775M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Southwest Heritage Bank, an FDIC-insured bank (Certificate #29087) with $918M in total assets and $775M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Scottsdale, Arizona, the bank maintains a Tier 1 capital ratio of 12.36% (Well-Capitalized) and a nonperforming loan ratio of 0.61%.
-BankHealthData assigns a composite Health Grade of C (62/100).
+BankHealthData assigns a composite Health Grade of C (62/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Southwest Heritage Bank (FDIC cert 29087) is a community bank — $918M in total assets, $775M in deposits, serving the Scottsdale, Arizona area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.